Australia - Consumer Price Index (CPI)

 In Australia, Consumer Price Index (CPI) statistics are compiled by the Australian Bureau of Statistics (ABS).

 The dataset presents the movements in retail prices of goods and services commonly purchased by metropolitan households.
-The goods and services are divided into the following groups: food; alcohol and tobacco; clothing and footwear; housing; household contents and services; health; transportation; communication; recreation; education; and financial and insurance services.
+The goods and services are divided into groups: food; alcohol and tobacco; clothing and footwear; housing; household contents and services; health; transportation; communication; recreation; education; and financial and insurance services.

 Quarterly